vl0w/Lightweight-Java-Application-Server/README.md

 * People which are interested in building small client-server based applications in Java
 * People which are **not** interested in J2EE specifications
 * People which are interested in Socket programming in Java
-* People which are interested in something *different*